Cat Fence Frequently Asked Questions

 What is a Pet Playgrounds fence?

-Pet Playgrounds is a real physical cat fence kit.
+Pet Playgrounds specializes in real, physical actual fences.
 It is NOT an electric fence.
-It comes with all of the components you will need to create a safe and secure play space for your dog.
-Unlike invisible electric fences that only attempt to keep your dog in your yard, our physical cat fence stops predators — like coyotes — from entering your enclosure.
-Our product has two main features that separate it from all other fencing systems.
+Our cat fence kit comes with all of the components you will need to create a safe and secure play space for your cats.
+Unlike invisible electric fences that only attempt to keep your cat in your yard, our physical cat fence stops predators — like coyotes and foxes — from entering your enclosure.

-Anti-Climb Feature: Unlike traditional rigid fences, our fence is a mesh-based fencing system that moves.
-Cats can't use our fence like a ladder to climb over.
-When a cat tries to climb over, it simply flexes so no cat can get a grip.
+Anti-Climb Feature: Unlike traditional rigid fences, our fence is a mesh-based fencing system that moves and is difficult for cats to climb.
+Cats can't use our fence like a ladder to climb up and over.
+When a cat tries to climb over, it simply flexes - then turns them back down towards the ground safely.

-Anti-Dig Feature: Even if you have a physical fence, cats can dig under your fence to escape.
-We have eliminated this possibility by creating a dig guard — a strong steel mesh layer that is secured into the ground using our ultra-hold ground stakes.
+Anti-Dig Feature: Even if you have a traditional physical fence, cats and other pets can dig under your fence to escape.
+We have eliminated this possibility by creating a dig guard — a strong steel mesh layer that is secured into the ground ground stakes.
+This covers changes in elevation and creates a secure seam along the ground.

 Providing your cat with a secure outdoor space not only enhances their physical health but also improves their mental well-being.
-A properly contained yard allows your cat to explore and play safely, reducing anxiety and destructive behaviors.
+A properly contained yard allows your cat to explore and play safely - to live their healthiest happiest lives.

 What are common methods cats use to escape from yards?